ap467/mesonet-api-v2-docs/timeseries.md

 If the `qc` parameter is omitted then the API will return data while assuming the following QC parameters: `qc=on`, `qc_remove_data=on`, `qc_flags=off` and `qc_checks=sl_range_check`.
 Below is an explanation of parameters that control the application of data checks (qc) to the data.

-* `qc` ("on, off"), Indicates the application behavior of the data check (qc) attributes on the data requested.
+* `qc` (on, off), Indicates the application behavior of the data check (qc) attributes on the data requested.
 If set to "off" then all data will be returned _without data checks and quality control_ (this is not recommended).
 It is possible to target a particular SynopticLabs data check or ask for the entire SynopticLabs test suite, i.e. `qc=on`.
 Regardless if any data checks are returned, a `QC_FLAGGED: [bool]` key will appear in the JSON response inside each `STATION` element.
 Data checks will be in a key titled QC.

   > Note: The existence of a data check flag for an observation is not necessarily an indication of invalid or inaccurate data.
 For a detailed explanation how to apply data checks and how to leverage them, please [click here][qc-indepth] to read more.

-* `qc_remove_data` ("on, off, mark"), Indicates the response behavior for an observation that fails a user specified data check.
+* `qc_remove_data` (on, off, mark), Indicates the response behavior for an observation that fails a user specified data check.

   * "off" returns the data values even if a data check failure is present for that data.
   * "on" removes failed data values with a "null".
   * "mark" replaces failed data with a value of "false".

-* `qc_flags` ("on, off") Indicates whether the data checks are returned alongside any data that failed a requested check.
+* `qc_flags` (on, off) Indicates whether the data checks are returned alongside any data that failed a requested check.
 If "on" then the data checks will be returned in the `STATION[n].QC.sensor_name` block.

-* `qc_checks` ("[flag name], [flag source], all") defines a list of data checks applied to data values.
+* `qc_checks` ([flag name], [flag source], all) defines a list of data checks applied to data values.
 The settings of other qc parameters determines how the data and data checks are returned.

   * "all" will return any data check in our system.
   * "flag name" allows the targeting of a flag by name or a list (comma separated) of flags.